tsgates/arch-wiki-markdown/wiki/Ncmpcpp.md

     visualizer_fifo_path = "/tmp/mpd.fifo"
     visualizer_output_name = "my_fifo"
-    visualizer_sync_interval = "1"
+    visualizer_sync_interval = "30"
+    visualizer_in_stereo = "yes"
     #visualizer_type = "wave" (spectrum/wave)
     visualizer_type = "spectrum" (spectrum/wave)

+-   visualizer_sync_interval - Set the interval for synchronizing the
+    visualizer with the audio output from mpd.
+It should be set to greater than 10 to avoid trying to synchronize too frequently, which freezes the visualization.
+The recommended value is 30, but it can be reduced if the audio becomes desynced with the visualization.
-Users can choose between either a spectrum analyzer or wave form.
+-   visualizer_type - Set the visualization to either a spectrum analyzer or wave form.

-Basic Usage
+Basic usage
 -----------

-> Loading ncmpc++
+> Loading ncmpcpp

-Load ncmpc++ in a shell
+Load ncmpcpp in a shell:

     $ ncmpcpp

-> Remapping keys

-A listing of keys and their respective functions is available from within npmpcpp itself via hitting 1.
-Users may remap any of the default keys simply by copying /usr/share/doc/ncmpcpp/keys to ~/.ncmpcpp/ and editing it.
-Ncmpcpp-git users have to copy /usr/share/doc/ncmpcpp/bindings instead.

 > Different views

-Partial list of views within ncmpc++
+Partial list of views within ncmpcpp:

 -   0 - Clock
 -   1 - Help